-Name Personal information redacted Email Street address Postal address (if different) Are you an individual representing an organisation Yes If you are representing an organisation, please name it CMOC Northparkes Mines Privacy - please tick if appropriate e ☑ I consent to my submission being published in full □ I consent to my submission being published excluding personal information ☐ I do not want my submissio n published on the NSW Resources Regulator website DO YOU HAVE ANY COMMENTS (ON THE QUESTIONS BELOW?
+Name Personal information redacted Email Street address Postal address (if different) Are you an individual representing an organisation Yes If you are representing an organisation, please name it CMOC Northparkes Mines Privacy - please tick if appropriat e ☑ I consent to my submission being published in full ☑ I consent to my submission being published excluding personal information ☐ I do not want my submissic on published on the NSW Resources Regulator website DO YOU HAVE ANY COMMENTS ON THE QUESTIONS BELOW?
 Are the proposed changes to experience requirements adequate?
-The change in requirement to five years' experience is adequate (i.e. this means you can't come out of your graduate role and sit your MEM exam).
+ON THE QUESTIONS BELOW?
+The change in requirement to 5 years' experience is adequate (i.e. this means you can't come out of your graduate role and sit your MEM exam).
 However, the proposed breakdown is not suitable, nor practical for engineers and/or businesses (e.g. at least three years being present at an extraction face to support mining operations and openings).
-Is the inclusion of supervision experience and the proposed length of supervision experience appropriate?
-There is value in the MEM statutory function having supervisory experience; as it is important to understand the practical constraints of the role, as well as the daily changes and decision making required at that level.
-It is also important to be able to manage a team of workers, however, six months experience as an underground supervisor (with direct control over the workforce) is adequate.
+Are the proposed changes to experience requirements The change in requirement to 5 years' experience is adequate (i.e. this means you can't come out of your graduate role and sit your MEM exam).
+However, the proposed breakdown is not suitable, nor practical for engineers and/or businesses (e.g. at least three years being present at an extraction face to support mining which does not come from being present at the extraction face; these areas include: